The Hairy Tooth Fairy

-El Ratón Pérez is a 2006 Spanish-Argentine film directed by Juan Pablo Buscarini, starring Delfina Varni, Nicolas Torcanowsky and the voices of Alejandro Awada as Ratón Perez, Mariano Chiesa as Commander Fugaz and Roly Serrano as El Rata.
+El Ratón Pérez is a 2006 film directed by Juan Pablo Buscarini, starring Delfina Varni, Nicolas Torcanowsky and the voices of Alejandro Awada as Ratón Perez, Mariano Chiesa as Commander Fugaz and Roly Serrano as El Rata.
 The film includes 3D animated characters created by the Patagonik Film Group in Argentina, and Filmax Animation in Spain.
 It was followed by a 2008 sequel, El Ratón Pérez 2.

 The film was screened at the 2006 Toronto International Film Festival, under the English title The Hairy Tooth Fairy.
 Ratón Peréz is the Argentine-Spanish version of the tooth fairy.

 Plot

-This is the story of Lucía, a restless kid who suffers a domestic accident and loses a tooth.
-Santiago, her father, an unemployed chef and Pilar, her mother, a successful architect with work to spare, ease her with the illusion that Ratón Pérez will stop by her room that night, take her tooth and replace it with some money.
-What they don't know is that the alert sign is already being spread...
+Lucía, a restless kid, suffers a domestic accident and loses a tooth.
+Her father Santiago, an unemployed chef, and her mother Pilar a successful architect with work to spare, ease her with the illusion that Ratón Pérez will stop by her room that night, take her tooth and replace it with some money.
+What they don't know is that an alert sign is already being spread.

-A little mouse spying the situation warns another mouse who then warns another who warns another who finally warns...
-Ratón Pérez! who lives on a boat anchored at the port along with hundreds of mice who gather the teeth, clean, sculpt and polish them to turn them into shiny round pearls.
-These are taken through the city sewers to a jewelry store own by Morientes - an old friend of Pérez that trades them paying the teeth's weight in gold coins.

-What should have been a routine job for the mythical mouse won't be tonight since the most heartless and ambitious thugs decide to kidnap Pérez and take control of his boat and his fortune.
+Ratón Pérez is alerted of the situation.
+He lives on a boat anchored at the port along with hundreds of mice who gather the teeth and then sculpt and polish them to turn them into shiny round pearls.
+These are taken through the city sewers to a jewelry store own by Morientes, an old friend of Pérez that trades for their weight in gold coins.
+Heartless and ambitious thugs decide to kidnap Pérez and take control of his boat and his fortune.

-This would be the end of the story for everyone except for Lucía who - with the help of her cousin Ramiro - disobeying her parents and not measuring the consequences will try to rescue Pérez unleashing a fascinating adventure that will prove that you don't have to be a kid to believe.
+Lucía, with the help of her cousin Ramiro, rescue Pérez together.

 The story was based partially on the Ratoncito Pérez, a character in Spanish folklore similar to the Tooth fairy.